JMGoldsmith/build-your-own-replication/01-single-node/README.md

 #### vault.hclic

 You can request a license from https://license.hashicorp.services.
-Please use your specific name and use the following modules:
+Please use your specific name and use the following modules in the flags section:

 ```
       {